BI Leadership Capability Assessment Framework

 Strategic

 Exemplary.
-BI is a recognised driver of business strategy and growth.
+BI is a recognized driver of business strategy and growth.

 Built by a practitioner.